 Two public input meetings were held during the study - one midway through the study and one near the end of the study.
 Each meeting utilized an open house format with informational handouts and displayed exhibits, as well as a formal presentation.
 The public meetings were held on the campus of Concordia College, in the Birkeland Lounge at Offutt Concourse.
-Advertising and notification tactics included the following:
+Advertising and notification tactics included:

-- Posts on Metro COG and the City's websites - Boost posts on Facebook and on Metro COG and City social media channels - Posts to Nextdoor neighborhood social network app - Mailed notices from the City to properties adjoining the corridor - Print ad in the Clay County Extra newspaper - Shareable emails and alerts were provided to partners such as Concordia College, Minnesota State University Moorhead (MSUM), MATBUS, MState, and Eventide - Moorhead Community Access Media (MCAM) also aired an advertisement on community access television
+- Posts on Metro COG and the City's websites - Boost posts on Facebook and on Metro COG and City social media channels - Posts to Nextdoor neighborhood social network app - Mailed notices from the City to properties adjoining the corridor - Print ad in the Clay County Extra newspaper - Shareable emails and alerts were provided to partners such as Concordia College, Minnesota State University Moorhead (MSUM), MATBUS, MState, Eventide, Moorhead Business Association, Downtown Moorhead, Inc., Clay County Board of Commissioners, Mayor and City Council and numerous city boards and commissions. - Moorhead Community Access Media (MCAM) also aired an advertisement on community access television